Skip to content

 Alpaca WalksBook your walk

-Two ways to meet our alpacas: a one-hour guided walk through field and forest, or a relaxed meet-and-feed in the paddock.
-Both include time with Bert, Ernie and Oscar, photo opportunities, and coffee and ice cream afterwards.
+Two ways to meet our three boys, Bert, Ernie and Oscar: a one-hour guided walk through field and forest, or a relaxed meet-and-feed in the paddock.
+Both visits include time with the alpacas and photo opportunities.
+Coffee and ice cream are available at the farm afterwards.

 Book online at https://alpacawalks.ie/book.
 Cancellation policy at https://alpacawalks.ie/terms#cancellation.